TrademarkTrademark

 The Open Policy Agent dashboard

-In the example, you can see OPA checks across all environments and workspaces from a single dashboard saving the time of having to go into each individual workspace.
+In the example, you can see OPA checks across all environments and workspaces from one dashboard, which saves you from going into each workspace individually.

-You may also want to know which workspaces are consuming the most runs or taking the longest to understand trends among your teams, this can be seen through usage reports:
+You might also want to know which workspaces are using the most runs or taking the longest, so you can spot trends across your teams.
+Usage reports show you that:

 Observe environment/workspace usage